Nuel Belnap

-Biography

-As an undergraduate, Belnap studied at the University of Illinois where he obtained his B.A.
+Early life and education

+Belnap was born on May 1, 1930.
+He attended New Trier High School in Winnetka, Illinois, and earned a Bachelor of Arts degree from the University of Illinois.
 He recalled Max Fisch assigned Whitehead readings.

-After military service he attended Yale University and enjoyed metaphysics.
-His professors included Paul Weiss, Arthur Pap, Henry Margenau, Frederic Fitch, and Rulon Wells.
+Belnap worked as a programmer on the IBM 701 for the National Security Agency through the United States Air Force for two years before attending graduate school at Yale University.
+He enjoyed metaphysics, and his professors included Paul Weiss, Arthur Pap, Henry Margenau, Frederic Fitch, and Rulon Wells.

 On a Fulbright Fellowship in 1958 he went to Louvain to study with Canon Robert Feys.
 Belnap domiciled in Brussels with wife and 2-year-old.
 Feys directed Belnap to read Wilhelm Ackermann's article on rigorous implication in the Journal of Symbolic Logic.

 Alan Ross Anderson and Belnap began to discuss relevant implication.
 In 1960 Anderson told Belnap to write up the work he had done on relevance logic, and this was Belnap's PhD dissertation at Yale (entitled The Formalization of Entailment).
 The dissertation was published through Omar Kayam Moore at Office of Naval Research, Group Psychology Branch.
-Belnap became an assistant professor at Yale.
-He recalled hiring Jon Barwise and John Wallace as research assistants.